All Episodes

 This is key to understand here.

-And some of the banks that you have been told to hate are lining up asking big government to take the TARP money back.
+And some of the banks that you have been told hate are lining up asking big government to take the TARP money back.

-They're begging, they're pleading, take back the billions, we're solid, we don't need it anymore.
+They're begging, they're pleading, take back the billions.

-But uh Obama's bailout brigade says no.
+But Obama's bailout brigade says no.

-And at the same time, team Obama is setting up to spread around more bailout money.
+And at the same time, Team Obama is setting up to spread around more bailout money.

-I mean, I think this is uh this this is because it look at dovetails right here with this this Axlrod comment that uh anti-Americanism is uh is not cool anymore.
+And at the risk of repeating myself here, folks, I mean, I think this is because look, it dovetails right here with this axle rod comment that anti-Americanism is not cool anymore.

 It's just the exact opposite.

-I mean, you could say that anti-Americanism is a lot of things, but I'm gonna tell you the government controlling the financial system and owning common stock in banks and the government having voting privileges in private sector banks.
+I mean, you could say that anti-Americanism is a lot of things, but I'm going to tell you the government controlling the financial system and owning common stock in banks and the government having voting privileges in private sector banks, that's not American, as we have understood it.

 Anti-Americanism is sprouting up all over the world, and it has been for a long time.

-And the only different thing about it today is that we have an American president sympathetic to it, wants to understand it, probably agrees with half of the anti-Americanism out there, at least judging by his reaction to uh its expression at the summit for the Americas.
+And the only different thing about it today is that we have an American president sympathetic to it, wants to understand it, probably agrees with half of the anti-Americanism out there, at least judging by his reaction to its expression at the summit for the Americas.

-I see, I think there's a method to this madness.
+I think there's a method to this madness.

 I really do believe that these stress tests are the forerunner of what I am calling possessed tests.

-I think This whole damn thing has been orchestrated, just like they orchestrate hits on other areas in the country in order to distract people.
+I think this whole damn thing has been orchestrated just like they orchestrate hits on other areas in the country in order to distract people.

 That's a fact.